-The requirements for NPDES are stringent and therefore there is a strong emphasis on education and public participation throughout the initial five years.
-The goal of the program, which stems from the Clean Water Act of 1972, is to eliminate pollutant discharges into American waters.
+The requirements for NPDES are stringent; therefore, there is a strong emphasis on education and public participation throughout the initial five years.
+The program's goal, which stems from the Clean Water Act of 1972, is to eliminate pollutant discharges into American waters.

 The City immediately took action to implement the elements outlined in the plan.
 Although the city has taken great strides in recent years to reduce illicit discharges, we welcome this opportunity to develop further systems and educational elements that will improve our Outstanding Florida Waters.
 Highlights of the program are:

 A Stormwater Utility is a service unit within the City government which generates revenues through fees.
 The stormwater utility is responsible for funding the planning, operation, construction, and maintenance of stormwater systems.
 The utility generates its revenue through user fees.
 The fee is based on the amount of stormwater a particular parcel passes to the stormwater system (which starts at the sidewalk or property line.)
 The more runoff a parcel contributes (for non-residential units), the greater the fee.

 Equivalent stormwater unit (ESU) means the average impervious area of residentially developed property per dwelling unit located within the city and established by city commission resolution.
 An impervious surface is a surface that will not allow water to pass through to the soil.
-Rooftops, driveways, parking lots, and pools are typical examples of impervious surfaces.
+Rooftops, driveways, parking lots, and pools are typical impervious surfaces.
 ESUs were developed by field verification of open space and impervious surfaces on an average home lot.
 The service fee, which is not a tax, is billed monthly with the other city utilities.

 The flood maps for Key West first became effective December 31, 1974.
 Buildings constructed after that date were required to be at certain minimal elevations above sea level.
 Existing buildings within regulated flood zones were grandfathered into the National Flood Insurance Program (NFIP) at their current elevations.
 However, that grandfathered status ceases once the building has been renovated by half it’s market value.
 Once that threshold is reached, renovation plans must include elevating the home to current flood levels.